telerik/blazor-docs/components/wizard/structure/stepper.md

 # Wizard Stepper

-One of the main elements of the Wizard component is Stepper.
-The Wizard component utilizes the [Stepper]({%slug stepper-overview%}) component internally.
+One of the main elements of the Wizard component is the Stepper.
+The Wizard component utilizes the [Telerik UI for Blazor Stepper]({%slug stepper-overview%}) internally.

 You can use the parameters the `WizardStep` exposes to customize the following properties of the internal stepper: